custom-components/pyscript/docs/reference.rst

 - Pyscript code can be put into modules or packages and stored in the ``<config>/pyscript/modules`` folder.
   Any pyscript code can import and use these modules or packages.
 These modules are not autoloaded on startup; they are only loaded when another script imports them.
-When you call the ``pyscript.reload`` service, any changes to a module's files will cause it to be unloaded, and any scripts or apps that import that module will be reloaded.
+Any changes to a module's files will cause all of the module files to be unloaded, and any scripts or apps that import that module will be reloaded.
 Imports of pyscript modules and packages are not affected by the ``allow_all_imports`` setting - if a file is in the ``<config>/pyscript/modules`` folder then it can be imported.

   Package-style layout is also supported where a PACKAGE is defined in ``<config>/pyscript/modules/PACKAGE/__init__.py``, and that file can, in turn,